berndverst/bernd.dev/content/posts/adding-subtitles.md

 **Tradeoff:** While hardware accelerated encoding using GPUs is generally significantly faster, software encoding (CPU only) produces smaller files and better quality.

 **Tradeoff:** H.264 has the most compatibility.
 You likely have hardware support for encoding and decoding.
 H.265/HEVC files are 25-50% more efficient but decoding is much more compute intensive.
-Only recent GPUs have hardware support for encoding in this format. **Neverthelss, H.265/HEVC is the format of the future.**
+Only recent GPUs have hardware support for encoding in this format. **Nevertheless, H.265/HEVC is the format of the future.**

 For output in H.264 with hardware encoding on MacOS
 ```bash